neondatabase/neon/docs/rfcs/025-generation-numbers.md

    to node 1 or 2 based on some distribution rule (this might be round robin, or capacity based).
 3. A tenant which is now attached to node 1 will _also_ still be attached to node 0, from the perspective of node 0.
-Let's say it was originally attached with generation suffix 00000001-00000001 -- its new suffix on node 1 might be 00000002-00000001 (attachment gen 2, on node 1).
+Node 0 will still be using its old generation, node 1 will be using a newer generation.
-4. S3 writes will continue from nodes 0 and 1: there will be an index_part.json-00000001-00000001
+4. S3 writes will continue from nodes 0 and 1: there will be an index_part.json-00000001
-   \_and\* an index_part.json-00000002-00000001.
+   \_and\* an index_part.json-00000002.
 Objects written under the old suffix after the new attachment was created do not matter from the rest of the system's
    perspective: the endpoints are reading from the new attachment location.
 Objects written by node 0 are just garbage that can be cleaned up at leisure.
 Node 0 will not do any deletions because it can't synchronize with control plane, or if it could, it would be informed that is no longer the most recent generation and hence not do the garbage collection.

-Eventually, node 0 will somehow realize it should stop running by some means, although this is not necessary for correctness:

-- A hard-stop of the VM it is running on
-- It tries to communicate with another peer that sends it an error response indicating its node generation is out of date
-- It tries to do some deletions, and discovers when synchronizing with the control plane that its node generation number is stale.
+Node 0 is not "failed" per-se in this situation: if it becomes responsive again, then the control plane may detach the tenants that have been re-attached elsewhere from node 0.

-#### Case B: direct node replacement with same node_id
+#### Case B: direct node replacement with same node_id and drive

-This is the scenario we would experience if running a kubernetes Statefulset of pageservers: kubernetes would start a new node without guaranteeing that the old "failed" node is really dead.
+This is the scenario we would experience if running pageservers in some dynamic VM/container environment that would auto-replace a given node_id when it became unresponsive, with the node's storage supplied by some network block device that is attached to the replacement VM/container.

 1. Let's say node 0 fails, and there may be some other peers but they aren't relevant.
 2. Some external mechanism notices that the node is unavailable, and creates a "new node 0" (Node 0b) which is a physically separate server.
-The original node 0 (Node 0a) may still be running.
+The original node 0 (Node 0a) may still be running, because we do not assume the environment fences nodes.
-3. On startup, node 0b acquires a new generation number.
-It doesn't have any local state, so the control plane must send attach requests to node 0b for all the tenants.
-However, these do not have to increment the attachment generation as they're still attached to logical node 0, it's just a different physical node.
-So we have an O(tenant_count) communication to the pageserver, but not an O(tenant_count) write to the database.
+3. On startup, node 0b re-attaches and gets higher attachment generations for all tenants.
-4. S3 writes continue from nodes 0a and 0b, but the writes do not collide due to different node generation in the suffix, and the writes from node 0a are not visible to the rest of the system because endpoints are reading only from node 0b.
+4. S3 writes continue from nodes 0a and 0b, but the writes do not collide due to different generation in the suffix, and the writes from node 0a are not visible to the rest of the system because endpoints are reading only from node 0b.

 # Appendix B: interoperability with other features